 From the second quarter of 2010 to the second quarter of 2011, net loss remained fairly consistent given the limited level of activity of the business at the time.
 The net loss of the Company increased significantly in Q3 2011 as the Company incurred expenditures in the acquisition of the Nicaraguan Gold Properties and advanced its exploration program in respect of the Properties.
 In Q4 2011, the net loss further increased due to the write off of expenditures which resulted from the termination of the Carrot River Option Agreement and the Head Bay Agreement.
-The net loss in Q1 2012 reflected expenditures incurred in advancing its exploration program in respect of the properties.
-The decrease in Q1 2012 over Q4 2011 reflected the fact that the expenses attributable to termination of the properties written off in the prior year were reduced significantly in the current quarter.
+The net losses in Q1 and Q2 2012 reflected expenditures incurred in advancing its exploration program in respect of the properties.
+The decrease in Q1 and Q2 2012 over Q4 2011 reflected the fact that the expenses attributable to termination of the properties written off in the prior year were reduced significantly in the first half of the current year.